betsystade/betsystade.github.io/index.md

 ## ai mental health tools

-With collaborators at Stanford and the National Center for PTSD, I develop products that use large language models to improve assessment and treatment of psychopathology, including an AI-based CBT homework helper and an AI-based platform for training therapists in gold-standard treatments:
+With collaborators at Stanford and the National Center for PTSD, I develop products that use large language models to improve assessment and treatment of psychopathology, including an AI-based platform for training therapists in gold-standard treatments (under peer review) and AI-based CBT homework helper (under development).

 **Stade, E. C.**, Eichstaedt, J. E., Kaysen, D. Salecha, A., Greenberger, A., Singhbi, S., & Wiltsey Stirman, S., (preprint).
 [TherapyTrainer: Using AI to train therapists in written exposure therapy.](https://osf.io/preprints/osf/wx93m)